Sedition Act 1948: Sedition (Amendment) Act 2015

 Since 2011, former Primer Minister Najib Razak has made several promises to abolish the Sedition Act.
 However in 2015, he went back on his word and made amendments to the 1948 Act that strengthened it instead.
 For example, it included an online media ban and mandatory jail following the arrest of a Malaysian cartoonist over a series of tweets.
 Sharp criticism followed the passing of the law from the top United Nations human rights official Zeid Ra'ad Al Hussein.

 The government has said that these amendments were made to prevent malicious individuals from using the Internet to cause racial disharmony and divisions in Malaysian society.
 Former Minister of Home Affairs, Zahid Hamidi, stated that the "unity of the country remains our topmost priority," and that the Act is not meant to suppress the freedom of speech, but to prevent people from making statements that would "destabilise the country".

 Some key amendments to the Act include:

 The definition of "seditious tendency"

-It is no longer an offence to bring hatred, contempt or to excite disaffection against any Ruler or Government in Malaysia.
-However, it is now an offence to promote ill-will or hatred on the ground of religion.
+It is still an offence to bring hatred, contempt or to excite disaffection against any Ruler or Government in Malaysia.
+The amendment has not been fully passed in the Parliament as of 5 October 2023.